Abigail Scott

 Jack mentioned that there are several benefits to using a kayak for fishing, including:

 Anytime Access: Jack can easily navigate through tight spaces and shallow waters that may be inaccessible to motorboats.
-Additionally, kayaks can be launched from any location that is close to the water.
-Jack pointed out that while crappie can be found in many bodies of water in New Hampshire, not all of them have boat ramps.
+Additionally, kayaks can be launched from any location close to the water.
+Jack pointed out that while crappie can be found in many bodies of water in New Hampshire, not all have boat ramps.
 However, modern kayaks offer fewer limitations and can be launched almost anywhere.

-Solitude: Kayaks can access waters that are not often visited by motorboats, providing an opportunity to fish in peaceful and uncrowded conditions.
+Solitude: Kayaks can access waters not often visited by motorboats, providing an opportunity to fish in calm and uncrowded conditions.

-Stealth: The low profile of a kayak allows Jack to minimize his vertical presence and avoid disturbing the water or the fish.
-In addition, kayaks have a smaller water displacement compared to skiffs, which means they can move through shallow waters more easily and quietly.
-Jack stated that the small profile of a kayak is especially useful in the early summer when fish can easily be scared away, and in the fall when the wind is less of a factor in staying on top of a school of fish.
+Stealth: The low profile of a kayak allows Jack to minimize his the sheer presence and avoid disturbing the water or the fish.
+In addition, kayaks have a smaller water displacement than boats, which means they can move through shallow waters more efficiently and quietly.
+Jack stated that the small profile of a kayak is especially useful in the early summer when fish can easily be scared away and in the fall when the wind is less of a factor in staying on top of a school of fish.

 kayak crappie